open-xchange/appsuite-middleware/documentation/administration/s3_client_configuration.md

 com.openexchange.filestore.s3client.ox-filestore-1.encryption=none
 com.openexchange.filestore.s3client.ox-filestore-1.pathStyleAccess=true
 com.openexchange.filestore.s3client.ox-filestore-1.chunkSize=8MB
-com.openexchange.filestore.s3client.ox-filestore-1.buckets=ox-filestore-1-1-* ox-filestore2-1-1-5
+com.openexchange.filestore.s3client.ox-filestore-1.buckets=ox-filestore-1-1-*, ox-filestore2-1-1-5
 ```

 As you can see the most properties are exactly the same as before.
 But there is one new property called
 `com.openexchange.filestore.s3client.[clientID].buckets` which contains all buckets the client serves.
-It is possible to use multiple entries separated by whitespaces and you can even use wildcards or a combination of both.
+It is possible to use multiple entries separated by comma and you can even use wildcards or a combination of both.

 Once you configured all your clients you only have to configure the filestore mapping.
 For this purpose you use the existing
 `com.openexchange.filestore.s3.[filestoreID].bucketName` property.
 For example for two filestores: